Leaders of ‘orgasmic meditation’ women's wellness company OneTaste convicted in forced labor trial

 Prosecutors said OneTaste leaders also didn’t pay promised earnings to the members-turned-workers and even forced some of them to take out new credit cards to continue taking the company’s courses.

-Lawyers for Cherwitz said in an email later that they would appeal; Daedone's lawyers didn't immediately respond.
+Lawyers for the defendants said their clients maintain their innocence and intend to appeal.

+“We are deeply disappointed in today’s verdict," the lawyers said in a statement Monday.
+"This case raised numerous novel and complex legal issues that will require review by the Second Circuit.”

-OneTaste started in San Francisco around 2005 as a sort of self-help commune that viewed female orgasms as key to sexual and psychological wellness and interpersonal connection.
+Daedone co-founded OneTaste in San Francisco in 2004 as a sort of self-help commune that viewed female orgasms as key to sexual and psychological wellness and interpersonal connection.

-A centerpiece was “orgasmic meditation,” carried out by men manually stimulating women in a group setting.
+A centerpiece was “orgasmic meditation,” or “OM,” which was carried out by men manually stimulating women in a group setting.

-The company quickly opened outposts from Los Angeles to London following glowing media coverage in the 2010s.
-At the time, OneTaste was portrayed as a cutting-edge enterprise that prioritized women’s sexual pleasure.
+The company enjoyed glowing media coverage in the 2010s and quickly opened outposts from Los Angeles to London.
+Portrayed as a cutting-edge enterprise that prioritized women’s sexual pleasure, it generated revenue by providing courses, coaching, OM events, and other sexual practices for a fee.

-But Daedone sold her stake in 2017 — a year before OneTaste’s marketing and labor practices came under scrutiny.
+Daedone sold her stake in the company in 2017 for $12 million — a year before OneTaste’s marketing and labor practices came under scrutiny.

 The company’s current owners, who have rebranded it the Institute of OM Foundation, have said its work has been misconstrued and the charges against its former executives were unjustified.